|

 Hi there,

-About a month ago I wrote a note along with a vote on you paintings.
-I'm an
+ago I wrote a note along with a vote on you paintings.
+I'm an amateur

-but I've sent a picture along with my first attempts at pastels.
-I just wanted
+sent a picture along with my first attempts at pastels.
+I just wanted to thank

-to thank you.
 Your website was an inspiration.
-I even bought a limited edition
+I even bought a limited edition of "together".

 Al Y.